 With such easy access to water, it’s important all Michiganders are prepped and ready with water safety tips and tricks.

 A common cause of accidental death in children is drowning.
 Knowing how to swim can save a child’s life.
 Plus, it’s a great exercise for the body, young and old alike.
 It’s known to increase stamina, balance, posture and even keep heart and lungs healthy.
 The first step in practicing safety in Michigan waters in making sure you and your children know how to swim.
 Check with your local school district, YMCA or county parks and recreation department for lessons available in your area.
+Note that some schedules may be adjusted due to COVID-19 precautions.
 If you haven’t had a chance to get those swim lessons in, you can still say cool without going underwater.
 Swimming isn’t required for a visit to the local splash pad, setting up a sprinkler on the lawn or just having a good old-fashioned hose or water gun battle.

 Currents are considered dangerous when they reach or exceed 2 mph.
 They are so strong that they can pull even the strongest Olympic swimmer off course.
 Most Michigan beaches use a color-coded warning system.
 If you see a green flag, the beach is safe for swimming.
 A yellow flag means to swim with caution.
 Red flags, as you can imagine, are a warming to stay out of the water, as currents are too strong for swimming.
 Be extra cautious on Great Lakes beaches with breaking waves, and keep an eye out for rip currents.
 Remember to follow the guide of swimming parallel to the shore to break free.